marichard123/SURF-2022/README.md

 # SURF-2022
-Repository of programs written during my summer 2022 SURF internship at NIST Gaithersburg Individual files are numbered.
+Repository of programs written during my summer 2022 SURF internship at NIST Gaithersburg.
+Individual files are numbered.
 Files have been uploaded both individually and within a zip file.

 NMF: